Install and Use Stratis to Manage Local Storage on RHEL8/CentOS8

 Step 1: Install Stratis on RHEL 8 / CentOS 8

-You can get full package details using rpm command:
+You can get full package details using the rpm command:

 Step 2: Start Stratis service